jonnonz1/nz-statute-book/acts/public/1992/mental-health-compulsory-assessment-and-treatment-act-1992.md

   (c) otherwise deal with the case in accordance with section 11.

 ### 10A Modification to section 10 during COVID-19 response
-In section 10, health practitioner is modified to mental health practitioner in each place.
+[Repealed]

 ### 11 Further assessment and treatment for 5 days
-(1) If the health practitioner records a finding under section 10(1)﻿(b)﻿(ii), the health practitioner must require the patient to undergo further assessment and treatment throughout the first period.
-The health practitioner must give the patient written notice of this requirement.
+(1) If the mental health practitioner records a finding under section 10(1)﻿(b)﻿(ii), the mental health practitioner must require the patient to undergo further assessment and treatment throughout the first period.
+The mental health practitioner must give the patient written notice of this requirement.
-(2) In the notice, the health practitioner must—
-  (a) require the patient to attend at the patient's place of residence, or at some other place nominated in the notice, for the purposes of assessment and treatment throughout the first period; or
+(2) In the notice, the mental health practitioner must— (a) require the patient to attend at the patient's place of residence, or at some other place nominated in the notice, for the purposes of assessment and treatment throughout the first period; or
-  (b) if the health practitioner considers that the patient cannot be further assessed and treated adequately as an outpatient, direct that the patient be admitted to and detained in a specified hospital for the purposes of assessment and treatment throughout the first period.
+  (b) if the mental health practitioner considers that the patient cannot be further assessed and treated adequately as an outpatient, direct that the patient be admitted to and detained in a specified hospital for the purposes of assessment and treatment throughout the first period.
 (3) If, at any time during the first period, the responsible clinician considers that a patient who is an outpatient cannot continue to be assessed and treated adequately as an outpatient, the clinician may give a written notice—
   (a) directing the patient to present himself or herself at a specified hospital to be admitted and detained for the purposes of assessment and treatment during the remainder of the first period; and
   (b) directing the person in charge of the hospital to admit and detain the patient for the purposes of assessment and treatment during the remainder of the first period.